oberhauserg/PioneerRocketry/2017-Competition/Readme.md

 In order to try implementing a true software process there have been created different repositories.

+* Exploritory
+  * Prototyping and testing ways of implementing go here.
+This can be as clean or as messy as we see fit.
+Lessons learned from this code shall be documented here as well.
 * 01_Planning
   * Everything for the planning stage goes here.
 Hardware plans, software plans, coding standards, lifecycle stage plans.
 2. 02_System